roeycohen/docker-mailserver-api/README.md

 * add new email account: http::server:3000/email/add?email=james&password=topsecret
 * update email's password: http::server:3000/email/update?email=james&password=topsecret
 * delete email: http::server:3000/email/del?email=james

+**Note:** for now, only email list/add/update/del commands are supported, but PRs for more actions are welcome :)

 > [!TIP]
 > you can set the default email domain in the DEFAULT_MAIL_DOMAIN variable, so that you can pass to the API only the account name - for example `james` instead `james@bond.com`